microdotblog/help.micro.blog/_posts/2017-10-15-mac-version.md

 If you're using a Micro.blog-hosted weblog, you can use File → New Post to start a new blog post.
 If you're using WordPress or another server, first open the preferences window and enter your web site URL to set it up for posting within the app.

 ## Version history

+### 1.4.1 --- January 15, 2019

+* Fixed accidentally enabling Dark Mode support before it was ready.

+### 1.4 --- January 15, 2019

+* Added clicking on a photo in the timeline to open it in a new window.
+* Added setting alt text on photos for accessibility.
+Click the photo thumbnail before posting to your blog.
+* Improved how the navigation animates when opening a conversation or user profile.

 ### 1.3.3 --- August 17, 2018